Pankisi Gorge crisis: Georgia launches a second operation in Pankisi

 In August, under pressure from Russia and the U.S., Georgia prepared a second major operation in the Gorge.
 However, rather than attempting to confront and capture the militants, Georgian officials first met with Pankisi community leaders, and told them that the rebels would have to go.
-According to David Bakradze, then of Georgia's National Security Council, the officials aimed to persuade the rebels to leave of their own accord, and so avoid a direct confrontation on Georgian soil.
-For the same reason, President Shevardnadze had waited until the fighting season, when rebel militants were more likely to have been in Chechnya, and announced the operation publicly, days in advance.
+According to David Bakradze, then of Georgia's National Security Council, the officials aimed to persuade the rebels to leave on their own accord, and so avoid a direct confrontation on Georgian soil.
+For the same reason, President Shevardnadze had waited until the fighting season, when rebel militants were more likely to be in Chechnya, and announced the operation publicly, days in advance.
 The Russian ambassador grumbled that the militants were "being squeezed out rather than being destroyed, or their progress being blocked."
+Russian officials said that Georgia should not simply push out the rebels but arrest them and hand over them to Russia, or their bodies if killed.

+Georgian President Eduard Shevardnadze accused Russia of "jacking up tension" in order to blackmail Georgia and "invade not just Pankisi, but Tbilisi as well".
+Russian President, Vladimir Putin, on the other hand accused Georgia of "making a show instead of real efforts to combat Chechen militants".

-On 25 August, Georgia's second major operation in Pankisi begun.
+On 25 August, Georgia's second major operation in Pankisi began.
 Around 1,000 troops under the command of the Interior Ministry entered the area in armoured vehicles, and set up checkpoints.

 Around 31 August, President Shevardnadze stated that Gelayev was an "educated person," and that Shevardnadze had seen no evidence that the separatist leader was a terrorist.
 Georgian officials continued to say they could not find Gelayev.

 On 2 September, Georgia announced that it had detained six criminals and an Arab (named Khaled Oldal, Halid Oldali, or Khalid Omar Mal) in the operation launched a week earlier, which had encountered no resistance.
-President Shevardnadze declared the Pankisi Gorge fully under control, but also said that several dozen guerrillas, including Arabs, may have remained there.
+President Shevardnadze declared the Pankisi Gorge fully under control, but noted the possible continued presence of several dozen guerrillas, including Arabs.
 Other officials were less definitive, promising continued operations.
 Georgia also announced plans to deploy additional troops in zones bordering Chechnya and Ingushetia.